Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Construction of the main integral kernels

 The following Lemma shows what intuitively seems right, namely that the trace of $\sigma_{s}$ should vanish, due to the presence of a commutator.
-It is also the point, where we need to use that the family $B$, and hence $A$, is of class $C^{2,\infty}$.
+We note that at some point in the proof we need that $\left(\Delta B\right)$ is bounded, which is the main reason for the introduction of the smoothing procedure in Proposition and Definition \ref{approxpropandef}.

 \begin{Lemma} Let $t>0$.
 Then

 \end{Lemma}

 \begin{proof} $\kappa_{t}^{\pm,k}$ is the integral kernel of a self-adjoint operator, and thus